igameproject/Memory-Game/README.md

 * __Whom do I contact in case of any issues?__

-You can contact the owner at  r.vignesh149@gmail.com or techie.vigneshramesh@gmail.com
+You can contact the owner at  techie.vigneshramesh@gmail.com

 ## Aim of the game